bonarmada/android-testing/README.md

 ===================================
 This is bonarmada's fork to android-testing, all changes will be submitted to googlesamples/android-testing

+I know this should work, I am trying this single commit branch vs multiple commit branch then merging into master

 A collection of samples demonstrating different frameworks and techniques for automated testing.

 ### Espresso Samples